spotify/zoltar/apollo-service-example/README.md

 # ml-serving-example

-We promise to update this description /flatmap-squad
+We promise to update this description...